hashicorp/terraform-website/content/source/docs/enterprise-beta/registry/publish.html.md

 ## Workflow Summary

-The private module registry is designed to be be as automatic as possible, so it defers to your version control repositories for most management tasks.
+The private module registry is designed to be be as automatic as possible, so it defers to your VCS provider for most management tasks.
+The only manual tasks are adding a new module and deleting versions.

 After configuring at least one [connection to a VCS provider][vcs], you can publish a new module by telling TFE which repository it lives in.
 The registry uses the _name_ of the repo to determine the module's name and provider, and uses the repo's _tags_ to identify the available versions.
 It also uses the README and configurations in the repo to format documentation for each version.

-To release a new version of an existing module, push a new tag to the module's repo.
+To release a new version of an existing module, push a new tag to its repo.
 The registry updates automatically.

 Consumers of a module don't need access to its source repository, even when running Terraform from the command line; the registry handles downloads, and uses TFE's API tokens to control access.

-Other than adding a new module, the only task that requires manual action in the registry is deleting versions of a module.

 ## Preparing a Module Repository